-If you were to use a slow-speed card while photographing with a 1-second interval, you might find that the time it takes to record and write the information is longer.
-This has the potential to stop your time-lapse dead and send you home.
+With a slow-speed card, you might find that the time it takes to record and write information is longer.
+This is true while photographing with 1-second intervals.

-Whether using a Micro-SD card, an SD card or Compact Flash card, there are different options and speeds you need to be aware of.
+Whether using a Micro-SD card, an SD card or Compact Flash card, there are different options to be aware of.

 How to Shoot Timelapses

 While researching the subject of time-lapse photography, you will find many different possibilities.
 The options are endless.

 Anything moving has the potential to be a time-lapse.
 There are beautiful examples of cities, landscapes, and even germinating seeds.